Most beginners pick a blog topic before picking a blog type. That’s a HUGE mistake.

 - Mr. Money Mustache: Covers everything about money and financial independence.

-What topics you can cover on a personal blog?
+What topics can you cover on a personal blog?

 - Personal development (for example, JamesClear.com)